Murder Law in California - Penal Code 187 PC

 Murder is the most severe crime, and most people convicted of murder will never be released from prison.
 Therefore, you must hire an attorney with extensive experience dealing with murder charges.
 We have a combined 75 years of experience and have the skill, knowledge, and tactic far exceed other criminal defense attorneys.

-Murder cases are difficult to defend because the system treats them with a high level of resources by assigning the best detectives and the best prosecutors.
+Murder cases are difficult to defend because the system treats them with high resources by assigning the best detectives and prosecutors.
 Because life has been lost in a murder case, public policy demands that the prosecutors do everything they can to convict the person facing the murder charges.
 They have plenty of resources available to get the job done, and very few defense attorneys can match them…that is where we come in.

 First-degree murder is when an intentional death results due to malice aforethought, premeditation, and deliberation and can result in: